 No An appeal can no longer be made.
 Instead application can be made to the Court for an extension of time to file.
 Please see Penalty Waiver page.

 An Annual Return Date (ARD) of a company is the latest date to which an annual return must be made up.
 The annual return must be filed with the CRO within 28 days of the date to which it is made up.
 Please see Filing an Annual Return.
 Please also see Common Errors page regarding filing annual returns.

 Depending on circumstances, a company may be entitled to claim audit exemption.
 There are a number of conditions that have to be met.
 Please see Audit Exemption page for further details.

 No, a fax copy is not acceptable, as all documents submitted to the CRO must bear original signatures.
+A pdf cannot be sent via an email either.
+Financial statements have to be uploaded through a software package/CORE facility for registration.
 Please also see Common Errors regarding filing annual retuns and Practical Steps page with regarding to submitting documents by post to the CRO.